 There are a few different types of tools for us to take a look at.
 Some platforms include multiple tool sets and others specialize and do one thing particularly well.
 Quickly, here are the basic types of tools you need for success in segmenting:

 Email Marketing Software – These platforms allow you to build and send emails, as well as manage your contact lists.
 Make sure to pick the provider that matches your budget, and feature needs and that integrates with your CRM software (if it doesn’t itself offer CRM).
 A second consideration is if it integrates with your WordPress form plugin.
 Luckily for Divi Designers, Divi integrates with all the big email players—making your life much simpler.
 Some hosting providers, like Cloudways, make it easier to create email marketing campaigns as well.

 Opt-in/Signup Form Software – Your choice of opt-in form is going to make a massive difference in your on-page conversions.
 You’ll want to look for something that has 1) ease of use, 2) integrations, and 3) design customization.
-Here are some of the best newsletter email option plugins for WordPress.
+Here are some of the best newsletter email opt-in plugins for WordPress.

 Behavior Capture Software – Other than the behavior that your Email Marketing provider has built-in, you may want to capture website behavior as an email segmenting option.
 To do this, you need something that can “listen” for certain events and automatically update email contacts with the most up-to-date information.

 Here are the best tools for Email Segmentation that incorporate some or all of the above categories.

 Bloom is the go-to Email Opt-in plugin for thousands of WordPress site owners.
 It gives you the ability to create beautiful and highly functional opt-in forms to capture your visitor’s contact information.
 From detailed targeting and triggers to integrations with all leading email marketing platforms, Bloom brings your marketing to another level.
 It offers full design customization and hundreds of templates to get you started- no fuss included.